mjakeman/kemu-kupu/wiki/mjak923-log.md

 I also decided to rename `PrefsManager` and `PrefsKeystore` to `PreferencesManager` and `PreferencesStorage` respectively as I felt these names better fit the concepts they were representing.

+### Preferences View
+I also decided to start working towards the preferences view.
+I created a simple layout based on the previously designed whiteboard sketches.
+This simply contains some controls.
+I reused the SpeedSwitcher control from before.

+Next, I created a new control called `OnOffSwitcher` which consists of two radio buttons and binds the selected toggle to a boolean value.
+This makes it easy to handle multiple boolean properties (as we are considering adding a Maori/English language toggle later in the project).

+The implementation of `OnOffSwitcher` is largely the same as `SpeedSwitcher`, except using Radio Buttons instead of Toggle Buttons and a `boolean` in place of `SpeechSpeed`.

+Finally, I bound the controls to properties from `PreferencesManager`.